-For this standard you will need to raise awareness about substances (drugs and alcohol), the use of substances and the effects of substances.
-The awareness raising may be with children and young people, or with other people who need to know about substances e.g. because they use substances themselves, have friends or family who use or may use substances, or work on a formal or informal basis with individuals who use substances.
-Users of this standard will need to ensure that practice reflects up to date information and policies.
-Version No 1
+For this standard you will need to raise awareness about substances, the use of substances and the effects of substances.
+The awareness raising may be with children and young people, or with other people who need to know about substances because they use substances themselves, have friends or family who use or may use substances, or work on a formal or informal basis with individuals who use substances.Users of this standard will need to ensure that practice reflects up to date information and policies.
+Version No 2